 Drawbacks to Invisalign

 One of the biggest advantages of Invisalign is also one of its biggest disadvantages.
-Invisalign is removable, which can make it very tempting to take out for an occasion, or forget to put back in after taking your aligners out to eat or drink.
-Invisalign patients must be very disciplined because in order to be effective, the aligners must be worn a minimum of 22 hours a day.
+Invisalign is removable, which can make it very tempting to take it out for an occasion or forget to put it back in after taking your aligners out to eat or drink.
+Invisalign patients must be very disciplined because, in order to be effective, the aligners must be worn a minimum of 22 hours a day.
 They should only be removed to eat, drink, brush and floss.

 Your aligners have to be removed when eating and drinking anything but water, which can be difficult to get used to.
 But this is important to prevent damage to your aligners.

 Invisalign costs slightly more than braces.
 While the costs today are certainly more on par with that of braces, Invisalign will still typically cost a bit more than traditional braces.